Notes on the Geography of Yemen: Aden

-Back in the days when Europeans went by sea to India and the rest of Asia, Aden was a regular port of call.
+Back in the days when Europeans went by sea to India and points beyond, Aden was a regular port of call.
 Not today, although the airport receives a surprising amount of traffic not only domestically but from Amman and Dubai, Cairo, Nairobi, Djibouti, and Mogadishu.
-Aden never had a very good reputation: it was hot, unbelievably barren.
-Has it softened?
-Not a lot.

 The same corner from farther back.
-The building in the distance is, incongruously, a shopping center.
+The building in the distance is--so much for the exotic--a shopping center.

-The city has two parts separated by a volcanic mountain.
+Aden has two parts separated by a volcanic mountain.
 Within the volcano is the old part of town appropriately called simply Crater.
-This, on the other hand, is the newer part of town, where the modern harbor is--where the U.S.S.
+This, on the other hand, is the newer part of town, the location of the modern harbor--and where the U.S.S.
 Cole had come to anchor.

 Looking from this newer part of town over toward the mountain within which lies Crater, of which more soon.